The content

 may sell some Dreamliners to Delta Air Lines.

-Q6 - The Wall Street Journal website
+Q6 - The Wall Street Journal website report

-was definitely
+was definitely correct.

 was definitely wrong.